ucb-bar/chipyard/docs/VLSI/Advanced-Usage.rst

 * ``redo-`` can be appended to all above targets to break dependency tracking, like described above.

-* ``-$(VLSI_TOP)`` suffixes denote simulations/power analysis on a submodule in a hierarchical flow (remember to override this variable, as explained above).
+* ``-$(VLSI_TOP)`` suffixes denote simulations/power analysis on a submodule in a hierarchical flow (remember to override this variable).
 Note that you must provide the testbenches for these modules since the default testbench only simulates a Chipyard-based ``ChipTop`` DUT instance.

 The simulation configuration (e.g. binaries) can be edited for your design.
 See the ``Makefile`` and refer to Hammer's documentation for how to set up simulation parameters for your design.